 When a credit is posted to an account, whether it is a reduction in charges or a payment (including financial aid) NDSU will apply that credit to any eligible outstanding charges first.
 If all eligible charges are paid then the credit may result in a refund.

-Refund processing may be delayed if further review is necessary to ensure the refund is in compliance with federal and state regulations and NDSU refund policies.
+Refund processing may be delayed if further review is necessary to ensure the refund is in compliance with federal and state laws and regulations and state and university policies.

 If a student is not fulfilling the requirements to earn financial aid then the NDSU Student Financial Services Office may reverse the financial aid.

-For more information about the return of federal financial aid (Title IV) funds click HERE.
+NDSU Student Financial Services Office has additional information about the return of federal financial aid (Title IV) funds.

 Students are financially responsible for outstanding balances due to a return of financial aid.